Code-Institute-Submissions/milestone-01/README.md

 |   | Content is shorter (only 2 paragraph) | Content will be longer, 3 paragraph (Tablet) and 4 paragraph (Desktop)
 | CONTACT section | The background image will be less visible | Background image will be on the right side and the form will be on the left side.

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Features Left to Implement
-- Another feature idea

 ## Technologies Used